Custom Jig Fishing Lures for Bass in Florida: A Comprehensive Guide

 Trailer Options

-• Crawfish Imitations: Trigger instinctual strikes in spring.
+• Crawfish Imitations: Trigger instinctual strikes during spring.

-• Creature Baits: Add bulk and erratic appendage movement.
+• Creature Baits: Add bulk and erratic movement.

-• Grubs/Swimbaits: Smooth swimming action for open water.
+• Grubs/Swimbaits: Offer smooth swimming action for open waters.

 5. Rigging and Tying Techniques